openbmc/phosphor-ipmi-flash/README.md

 `VERIFY_BIOS_TARGET`          | `phosphor-ipmi-flash-bios-verify.target`  | The systemd target started for verification.
 `UPDATE_BIOS_TARGET`          | `phosphor-ipmi-flash-bios-update.target`  | The systemd target started for updating the BIOS.

+## JSON Configuration

+Read the [details](bmc_json_config.md) of the json configuration.
+The json configurations are used to configure the BMC's flash handler behaviors.

 ## Flash State Machine Details

 [This document](ipmi_flash.md) describes the details of the state machine